Streaming is crowded. Attention is short. And yet, Roku keeps pulling viewers in and holding them there.

 Overcoming constraints in style and design

 At Oxagile, we’ve seen how Roku’s BrightScript and SceneGraph tools put some limits on style and design.
-But while you can’t create absolutely anything you imagine, our practical experience shows that it’s possible to get creative within these boundaries, finding smart ways to add unique touches and tailored styling, like making buttons or menus pop in ways that feel fresh and still fit perfectly Roku.
+You can’t create absolutely anything you imagine, but our practical experience shows there’s room to get creative within these boundaries.
+Smart ways exist to add unique touches and tailored styling, such as making buttons or menus stand out and still fit naturally within Roku’s design.

 Meeting interaction timing requirements